BaseMax/iApkWebSystem/README.md

-# iApkWebSystem
+# iApk Web System

-A PHP-base web system and site for displaying Android applications from Google Play Market and ... (along with 7 different languages)
+A PHP-base web system and site for displaying Android applications from Google Play Market and ... (with 7 different languages)